Perfect Pairings & Recipes for

 Carnal

 The left side of the chart above highlights the aroma notes of brandy, along with the complementary aromas associated with each note.
-While the right side shows some of the ingredients that share many of the notes complementary to brandy.
+While the right side shows some of the ingredients that share many of the aromas complementary to brandy.

 The content on our analysis blog is semi-automated.
 All of the words were manually written by a human, but the content is updated dynamically based on the data.